 During an environmental externship, second- and third-year J.D. students can earn academic credit by working for a law firm, government agency, legislative body, or public interest organization, jointly supervised by a practitioner and a faculty member.
 Placement opportunities exist across the country and throughout the world.
 Through the practical experience gained and contacts developed during the externship, many externs receive valuable leads for postgraduate employment.

-Our reputation as the country’s preeminent environmental law school and our network of more than 1,000 successful practitioners in the field provide our students with access to an international job market.
+Our reputation as one of the country’s preeminent environmental law school and our network of more than 1,000 successful practitioners in the field provide our students with access to an international job market.

 Our outstanding Career Services Office helps students find resume-building jobs during school.

-This is a partial list of environmental and natural resources externships created by our students and faculty.
+This is a partial list of past externships created by our students and faculty:

 - Bonneville Power Administration, General Counsel, Portland, Oregon

 - Center for Environmental Law & Policy, Seattle, Washington

 - Columbia River Inter-Tribal Fish Commission, Portland, Oregon